FinnishCancerRegistry/gleason_extraction_py/readme.md

 The regular expressions have been written for Finnish and Swedish texts in mind, but they can be modified to work better for e.g. English texts by adding English expressions into the various whitelists.
-A few English expressions have already been included --- English language is rare in our text data.
+A few English expressions have already been included --- English language was rare in Finnish our text data.

 Before the actual extraction is performed in `extract_gleason_scores`,